 What is a factor?

-When you login to an account by only using a password, that is single-factor authentication.
-You only submitted one piece of information.
+When you login to an account by using only a password, that is single-factor authentication.
+You’ve submitted one piece of information.

 There are three common types of factors, as listed by TechTarget: